Photo: Chad Blakley/Lights Over Lapland

 The village of Jukkasjärvi only has about 548 inhabitants.
 But don’t let the small population size fool you: Jukkasjärvi boast the world’s first ice hotel and is one of the best regions to view the northern lights.

 The ice hotel organises guided tours for guests to the Esrange Space Center located 30 minutes from Kiruna.
 There you can dine at a wilderness camp and get the chance to scan the Arctic winter sky for aurora borealis.
 Or why not try to get closer to the northern lights and watch them through an aeroplane window?
-The Ice Hotel arranges northern lights flights together with Spaceport Sweden in Kiruna for the ultimate northern lights experience.
+The ice hotel arranges northern lights safaris on snowmobiles for the ultimate northern lights experience in the wilderness.

 The Tornedalen region (home to the Torne River), the areas around Lake Poustijärvi, and the neighbouring villages of Nikkaluokta and Vittangi, are all ideal for viewing auroras.
 Several companies run night dog-sledding and snowmobile trips that take you through the surrounding wilderness for sky-watching.